ZcashUsersGroup/zcashme/docs/COMPONENTS.md

 - Conflict resolution for duplicate names
 - Handles both verified and unverified profile slugs

+**Implementation:**
+- Uses `useLocation()` from React Router to reactively track URL changes
+- The effect that reads the URL depends on `location.pathname`, ensuring it re-runs when the route changes
+- This provides immediate UI updates on navigation without requiring page refresh
+- Previously, the hook only reacted to profile changes, not URL changes, causing navigation to require a refresh

 ### `useTouchDevice.js`

 **Purpose**: Detects if device supports touch events